 In a previous post, 5 Tips to Build Confidence in Yourself As a Project Manager, we looked at how to build confidence in ourselves.
-In this post we change the focus and look at how to build confidence in others.
+In this updated post, we change the focus and look at how to build confidence in your team.

 One way of doing this is to give your team access to courses, training and conferences.
 Another way is to give them time to study or to run a pet project they’re passionate about.
 You can also set up knowledge-sharing sessions to benefit the entire team, or even the department.

-4. Be supportive.
-One of the most fundamental ways to boost people’s confidence is to actively support them and build them up emotionally.
+One of the most fundamental ways to boost confidence in your team is to actively support them and build them up emotionally.
 And one of the best ways to create a strong supportive foundation is to connect with individuals one-on-one.
 When you do, make space to sincerely listen to their concerns and help them realize how much they have to contribute.
 When you get to know the members of your team at a more personal level (e.g., what motivates them; what really matters to them) you’ll intuitively know how to best support them.

 Another way to demonstrate your support is to actively praise a team member and provide positive feedback when someone does something well.
 We all like to feel appreciated and it takes so little to say “Thanks, that was a superb job you did.”